Friends and family can help

 There's also the diabetes online community (#DOC).
 This is a group of people with diabetes and healthcare professionals.

-You don't have to sign up to see what people are saying.
-But bear in mind that the NHS doesn't monitor these sites.
+You do not have to sign up to see what people are saying.
+But bear in mind that the NHS does not monitor these sites.

 Forums and communities